-“The Solitary Reaper” is a lyrical poetry published by the nature poet William Wordsworth in 1907.
+“The Solitary Reaper” is a lyrical poem published by the nature poet William Wordsworth in 1907.
 But the poem was originally written on November 5, 1805.
 It is a widely read poem, published in the collection Poems, in Two Volumes.
-This poem is unique for it is not based on the poet’s experience but of his friend and author, Thomas Wilkinson’s.
+This poem is unique for it is not based on the poet’s experience but on his friend and author, Thomas Wilkinson’s.
 Wordsworth has made a note of it in his Tours to the British Mountains.

 Explore The Solitary Reaper

 “The Solitary Reaper” by William Wordsworth is written as a recollection of an overwhelming emotional experience.
 It is about the song sung by a Solitary Reaper.
 ‘The Solitary Reaper’ was singing and doing her work without minding anyone.
 But, the poet was observing her, mesmerized by the song.
 He compares her song to that of Nightingale and the Cuckoo-bird, yet he states that her song is the best.
 Despite the poet’s inability to decipher the song’s meaning, he understands that it is a song of melancholy.
 The poet listened motionlessly until he left the place, but the song never left him.
 Even after a long time, he has come away from that place, he says, he could still listen.
 The song continued to echo in his heart long after it is heard no more.
 The beautiful experience left a deep impact and gave him a long-lasting pleasure.